 Selling military equipment of any type to Thailand’s armed forces as well as the providing of services are highly sensitive operations.
 This applies to a formal tender and to off-market procedures, be it on invitation, with the support of a specialized middleman and agency, or else.
 The private business partner has to have a clear view of his own compliance requirements and how to meet his standards regarding transparency and other aspects.

 Legal updates and business opportunities in Thailand’s military sector

-Under the current draft of a liberalized Air Navigation Act, the Royal Thai Navy is in the process of opening bids for the first phase of the U-tapao aviation city project.
+Air Navigation Act: Under the Air Navigation Act (No. 13), the Royal Thai Navy is in the process of opening bids for the first phase of the U-tapao aviation city project.
 Aircraft manufacturing, aircraft parts manufacturing, and maintenance, repair and overhaul (MRO) for aircraft can be done by fully foreign-owned Thai companies with BOI investment promotion.

 PUGNATORIUS Ltd. is the Bangkok-based specialist provider of transactional legal and tax advice on foreign investments in Thailand’s manufacturing and service industries as well as property developments and acquisitions.
 Sophisticated solutions in a complex legal environment.
 Serious legal and tax advice in the land of smile.

 Please consult with the law firm on how to obtain professional services and transaction support in this highly sensitive environment.